catenglaender/marp-presentations/2023/DevConf-September/the-ui-everyone-wants/the-ui-everyone-wants.md

 ## The user
   * wants to quickly change a mode
-  * is unsure which state is currently active
+  * is unsure which state is currently active = frustration
-  * voiced frustrated feedback
+  * frustrated user feedback

 ---